Investors don’t decide to buy properties; they decide to buy the income streams of the properties.” – Frank Gallinelli

 When this happens, you invest with your eyes only half-open.
 And negative or sub-par cash flow tends to follow you for years.

 I hope to remedy that situation in this article.
 I’m going to show you the most common ways to calculate real estate cash flow so that you can recognize it and seek it out from your investments.

-The Waterfall of Cash Flow
+The Financial Waterfall